dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ## Fully-connected Layer
-Since the output of the LSTM network is of dimension `300`, we will use a fully-connected layer to map this large dimension space into a smaller one equal to the tag space (e.g. number of tags to predict (8)).
+Since the output of the LSTM network is of dimension `300`, we will use a fully-connected layer to map this large dimension space into a smaller one of dimension equal to that of the tag space (i.e. number of tags to predict), that is 8.

 But, since we want to predict the most probable tokens, we will use the softmax function (see [here](https://en.wikipedia.org/wiki/Softmax_function) if softmax does not ring a bell).